Potential MSc topics

 Contact: Daniele Cannatella

 The 3DCityDB-Tools plugin for QGIS allows to conveniently use CityGML/CitySON data stored in the free and open-source 3D City Database (3DCityDB).
-For the upcoming new 3DCityDB v.5.0, which introduces support for CityGML 3.0., a MSc thesis is already investigating and developing the (PostgreSQL-based) server-side part of the plugin.
+For the new 3DCityDB v.5.0, which introduces support for CityGML 3.0., a MSc thesis has already investigated and developed the (PostgreSQL-based) server-side part of the plugin.

 The scope of this thesis is build upon it and to develop the client-side part of the plugin, thus facilitating the user’s interaction with CityGML 3.0 data in the database using the usual QGIS GUI, instead of writing SQL commands.